-This process works well for many clients because it allows you to get paid without having to worry about paying your lawyer out of pocket—and there’s no reason to stress about fees or costs while the case is happening.
+This process works well for many clients because it allows you to get paid without worrying about paying your lawyer out of pocket, and there’s no reason to stress about fees or costs while the case is happening.

 How to Know if a Car Accident Lawyer Is Worth the Cost